Hybrid Event for the Global Pharmaceutical Sector

 March 21 - March 23, 2022

-This company wanted their hybrid event to include brand new technology to showcase their event in the highest possible quality.
+The pharmaceutical company wanted their hybrid event to include brand-new technology to showcase their event in the highest possible quality.
 With their global presence, they wanted to incorporate an audience which reflected this.
 Therefore, broadcasting their event to a worldwide audience was our mission.
-This event was a game changer for us as it showed the drastic progress we’d made from the start of Giggabox to now.
+This Open Water event was a game changer for us as it showed the drastic progress we’d made from the start of Giggabox to now.